Barksdale active shooter exercise tests Airmen’s response time

 |0

-This work, Barksdale active shooter exercise tests Airmen’s response time [Image 3 of 3], by SrA Bria Hughes, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Barksdale active shooter exercise tests Airmen’s response time, by SrA Bria Hughes, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT